 Aug.
 25 has been a very interesting date in National League history as it has provided a little bit of everything.
 One franchise suspended operations while another packed up and moved to a new city.
-A pair of old rivals went into the Hall of Fame together and two impressive careers ended on the same day.
+A pair of old rivals went into the Hall of Fame together, and two impressive careers ended on the same day.
 So, let’s begin our daily trip back in time to relive all the memories this date has given us.

 Franchise Suspension & Relocation

 This date has seen some huge changes in a pair of NHL franchises with one suspending operation and another relocating to a new city.
 On Aug.
 25, 1938, the Montreal Maroons suspended operations due to financial troubles.
 The original announcement was that the team would be suspended for one season, but they never played another game in the league.

 The Maroons were founded to appeal to the English-speaking population of Quebec, where the Montreal Canadiens drew the attention of the French-Canadian population.
 They began play in the 1924-25 season at the brand-new Montreal Forum.